Japan Gourmet Autumn Platinum Tour

 Chauffer Pick Up

-Kyoto is the spiritual heart of Japan and is home some 17 UNESCO World Heritage Sites including the stunning Golden Pavilion (Kinkakuji) and Nijo Castle.
+Kyoto is the spiritual heart of Japan and is home to some 17 UNESCO World Heritage Sites including the stunning Golden Pavilion (Kinkakuji) and Nijo Castle.
 It was the main centre for the evolution of religious and secular architecture and of garden design for almost a thousand years.
-Famous for its classical Buddhist temples, imperial palaces, Zen gardens and traditional wooden houses, it the cultural centre of Japan and with its 2,000 religious places – 1,600 Buddhist temples and 400 Shinto shrines, as well as palaces, gardens and architecture intact – it is also one of the best preserved cities in Japan.
+Famous for its classical Buddhist temples, Imperial palaces, Zen gardens and traditional wooden houses, it is the cultural centre of Japan.
+With its 2,000 religious places – 1,600 Buddhist temples and 400 Shinto shrines, as well as palaces, gardens and architecture intact – it is also one of the best preserved cities in Japan.

 Hiroshima’s 1500 year history as a trading port and centre of shogunate power has largely been usurped by the devastating atomic bomb dropped on the city during the final months of the 2nd World War.
 The city, once a centre of Imperial power is now dedicated to teaching humanity about the folly of nuclear war.
 The poignant Hiroshima Peace museum showing the impact of the bomb on the victims is not to be missed.
 Not far from Hiroshima city lies Miyajima Island in The Inland Sea, where you can find the Sacred Goddess Miyajima Floating Shrine and the world famous Torii gate.

 Not too far from Kanazawa are the ancient towns and villages of Takayama and Shirakawago.
 Takayama’s isolation has allowed Edo period streets, lined with tiny shops, museums and eating places, to survive to this day.
-We will take lunch at a local fine dining restaurant in Takayama and after spending some time taking in the local sights we will travel on to Shirakawago, a small world heritage listed village, nestled in the mountains beside a pristine mountain river.
+After spending some time taking in the local sights we will travel on to Shirakawago, a small world heritage listed village, nestled in the mountains beside a pristine mountain river.
 We stroll around this fascinating village with its famous thatched roofs for a while before heading back to Kanazawa.
+In Kanazawa we will visit a Kutani pottery workshop where you can see a demonstration by a master potter.
+Dinner will be at one of the finest Michelin starred traditional restaurants in Japan.

-We travel back to Tokyo today by the new Hokuriku Bullet Train line, “Gran Class” arriving midday for 1 night’s stay.
+We travel back to Tokyo today by the new Hokuriku Bullet Train line.
+Platinum Grande members travel “Gran Class” from Kanazawa to Tokyo, including a light lunch and drinks on the Bullet Train.
+Platinum members travel by First Class.
+The train arrives in Tokyo at midday and we check into the Imperial Hotel Tokyo for 1 night’s stay.
 The remainder of the day is free to either relax or explore a bit of Ginza.
 Your tour coordinator will help you organise your activities.
 Relax this evening with farewell drinks and light meal at the Imperial lounge.

 Today is our last day in Japan, so you might wish to do some last minute souvenir hunting or an optional half day activity.
 Late afternoon, we check out from the hotel and leave for Haneda or Narita airport by private transfer service.